 When people think of Big Brothers Big Sisters, the program that most are familiar with is our Community-Based Mentoring Program.
 Our community-based program matches youth aged 6 to 12 years old with volunteer mentors from 42 cities and towns in Central Massachusetts and Metrowest.
 Read more about this program below.

 How do I become a Big in the Community-Based program?

-After the trainings are completed, you’ll be invited for an interview with one of our Match Support Specialists.
+After the application is completed, you’ll be invited for an interview with one of our Match Support Specialists.
 It is a chance for us to get to know you, learn about what you’d like to get out of the program, and hear about what your interests are and what you like to do for fun.
 After the interview, the next step is to attend a training with other new Bigs.
 This training will go over everything you need to know to create a healthy mentoring relationships.
 Finally, you’ll be matched with your Little and will get to meet them!